JiaziChen111/dynamic-stochastic-dice/README.md

 time_paths.m - The subroutine to simulate paths conditional on the solution to the finite horizon problem.
 Load the workspace.mat from the folder that corresponds to the model you wish to simulate. channels_out contains the optimal carbon tax channels found in the main text.

+Notes:
-Note: the controls for the model code are effective consumption and *abatement cost*.
+- The controls for the model code are effective consumption and *abatement cost*.
 Using abatement cost as a control instead of abatement allows for a linearly constrained maximization problem.
 Investment is the residual from the resource constraint.
+- The analytic components of the SCC/tax calculation in **time_paths** will not work for approximation_level = 1 due to the low order approximation to the value function.